slothings/password-generator/README.md

 ![GitHub top language](https://img.shields.io/github/languages/top/slothings/password-generator)

-Password Generator is a repository for an application that emphasizes the use of Javascript to generate a random, secure password for the user.
+Password Generator is a repository of an application that emphasizes the use of Javascript to generate a random, secure password for the user.

 ![Application landing page](/Develop/assets/images/readme.JPG)

-w3schools was my source for most of this project and it can be found [here](https://www.w3schools.com/)
+w3schools was my primary source and it can be found [here](https://www.w3schools.com/)

 [Password Generator](https://slothings.github.io/password-generator/) is hosted on GitHub Pages